The cohomological reduction method for computing n-dimensional cocyclic matrices: Examples

 We next show how the cohomological reduction method works for constructing basis for 2-cocycles and 3-cocycles over some groups (which have been shown to provide many 2-cocyclic Hadamard matrices, see \cite{AAFR07}).

-All the executions and examples of this section have been worked out with aid of the {\em Mathematica 4.0} notebooks \cite{AAFR06h,AAFR06i} described in \cite{AAFR06c,AAFR06g} (for constructing homological models) and \cite{AAFR06b} (in order to form a basis for 2-cocycles from which the search for cocyclic Hadamard matrices is then developed), running on a {\em Pentium IV 2.400 Mhz DIMM DDR266 512 MB}.
+All the executions and examples of this section have been worked out with aid of the {\em Mathematica 4.0} notebooks \cite{AAFR06h,AAFR06i} described in \cite{AAFR06c,AAFR06g} (for constructing homological models) and \cite{AAFR06b} (in order to form a basis for 2-cocycles from which the search for cocyclic Hadamard matrices is then developed), running on a {\em Intel(R) Core(TM) i3 CPU, M330, 2.13GHz, 4,00GB RAM, 64 bits}.

 In the sequel, the elements of a product $A\times B$ are ordered as the rows of a matrix indexed in $|A|\times |B|$.
-For instance, if $|A|=r$ and $|B|=c$, the ordering is The elements in the group are labeled from 1 to $|G|$, accordingly to this ordering.
+For instance, if $|A|=r$ and $|B|=c$, the ordering is The elements in the group $G$ are labeled from 1 to $|G|$, accordingly to this ordering.

+The back negacyclic matrix of order $j$ is denoted by $BN_j=\left( \right)_{j\times j}$, as usual.
+The square matrix of order $n$ formed all of 1s is denoted by $1_n$.
+The Kronecker product of matrices is denoted by $\otimes$, so that $A \otimes B$ is the block matrix $\left( \right)$.
+The Hadamard (pointwise) product of matrices is simply denoted as $A\cdot B$.
+We use the Kronecker-Iverson notation $[b]$ (see \cite{GKP89}), which evaluates to 1 for Boolean expressions $b$ having value true, and to 0 for those having value false.
+Finally, the notation $[x]_m$ refers to $x \; mod \; m$.

 Let consider the families of groups below (assume $\Z_k=\{0,1,\ldots,k-1\}$ with additive law).

 \begin{enumerate}

 \item $G_1^t=\Z_{2t} \times \Z_2$.